SaraDavis1991/CS446-Summer22-PA1/README.md

 **General Instructions and Hints**:

-*Name files exactly as described in the documentation below.
-*When parts 1 and 2 are done, zip or tarball the specified files into a folder with the name <netid>_CS446_PA1.zip or  <netid>_CS446_PA1.tar.gz (for example sarad_CS446_PA1.tar.gz).
+-Name files exactly as described in the documentation below.<br/> -When parts 1 and 2 are done, zip or tarball the specified files into a folder with the name <netid>_CS446_PA1.zip or  <netid>_CS446_PA1.tar.gz (for example sarad_CS446_PA1.tar.gz).<br/>
-*All work should be done on a machine where you have sudoer permission.
+-All work should be done on a machine where you have sudoer permission. <br/>

 **<p align = "center"> Part 1, the Process API</p>**